Bible Money Matters

 0 Shares

-A couple years back I heard a speech by a prominent religious motivational speaker about sin and sacrifice.
-This man spends a lot of his time with people of his faith and in he speech he talked about a common trend he noticed among them.
 He noticed that, while the majority of them did great spiritually, and followed the word set by their faith on all of the major sins; Thou shalt not kill; Thou shalt not commit adultery, when it came down to the little things like honesty, greed or gluttony, many of them fell short.

 They of course would exclaim, “Absolutely!”

 He would point out that some of the really small sins, that people often forget about and more often than not, do commit without even thinking about it, are still sins.
-Even some of the major sins that were punishable by death back in biblical times, are now every day things, generally accepted in our present culture.
+Even some of the major sins that were punishable by death back in biblical times are now everyday things, generally accepted in our present culture.

-Relating this back to finance, debt and general financial ignorance are just as generally accepted in our culture.
-Even around here, among you and I that read and write personal finance advice and are trying to improve our financial situation, sometimes we are unwilling to give up or even unaware of the small financial sins we commit.
+Relating this to finance, debt and general financial ignorance are just as generally accepted in our culture.
+Even around here, among you and I who read and write personal finance advice and are trying to improve our financial situation, sometimes we are unwilling to give up or even unaware of the small financial sins we commit.

 There are many financial “sins” that are often written about that I would consider the major financial sins.
 Things such as cashing out your 401k after leaving a job; carrying a balance on your credit card; or paying the minimum due on your debt.
-These are big sins, and usually the first to be tackled when seeking financial redemption.
+These are big sins, and are usually the first to be tackled when seeking financial redemption.
 And although I wouldn’t go as far as saying these are the easy sins, because they are some of the bigger ones they are easily avoided.

 But what about the small sins, your favorite financial sins?